 Robert F. Burden, Jr. is the founder and artistic director of Tap Team Two and Company, a Philadelphia tap company which has been in existence since 1992.
 Robert has performed and taught all over the world and was a teacher at the University of the Arts for over 20 years.
 He passes on the Philadelphia street hoofing style as well as the teachings and "etudes" of the late LaVaughn Robinson.
-He is a Philadelphia dance treasure, and we are lucky to have him on staff at Sound Space.
+He is a Philadelphia dance treasure.